A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Algorithm Development

+Intuitively speaking, this lemma states that if the iterates given by~\eqref{eq::deQP} are close to the optimal solution to~\eqref{eqn:prob_glb}, then the distance between iterate given by~\eqref{eq::coQP} and the optimal solution contract quadratically.
+The following theorem intends to show that this quadratic contraction holds even when we consider the iterates given by~\eqref{eq::deQP}.
 Based on condition~\eqref{eq::HessianCond}, we have that there exists a constant $\alpha>0$ such that the local quadratic contraction~\eqref{eq::contraction} holds.
-Then, we can summarize the convergence result as follows. \begin{theorem} Let all assumptions in Lemma~\ref{lem::contraction} be satisfied.
-The iterates $y$ of Algorithm~\ref{alg::solver} converges locally with quadratic rate. \end{theorem} \begin{proof} As discussed in Section~\ref{sec::Pre}, we have the local solution map $y^*(z,\lambda)$ of convex mpQPs~\eqref{eq::deQP} are Lipschizt continuous such that we have
+Then, we define by $\xi^+$ the solution of~\eqref{eq::deQP} based on the updated primal-dual iterate $(\overline{\xi}^+,\lambda^+)$ such that we can summarize the local convergence result as follows. \begin{theorem} Let all assumptions in Lemma~\ref{lem::contraction} be satisfied. \change{The iterates $\xi$} of Algorithm~\ref{alg::solver} locally converges to the local minimizer $\xi^*$ of Problem~\eqref{eq::prob} with quadratic rate. \end{theorem} \begin{proof}